radius-project/radius/docs/content/tutorial/dapr-microservices/index.md

 }
 ```

 The content you added declares a *component*.
-If you visualize the structure of an application *as a graph* then *component* represent the nodes. *component* represent the things to deploy.
+If you visualize the structure of an application *as a graph*, then *components* represent the nodes and things to deploy.

 Components also include a *kind*.
 In this case the kind is `radius.dev/Container@v1alpha1` which represents a generic container.